AGMach7/scala/README.md

   val doubleNumber: Double = intNumber // Implicit conversion from Int to Double
   ```

-  In this case, Scala automatically converts the `Int` value to a `Double` because it's a widening conversion and doesn't result in loss of precision.
+  In this case, Scala automatically converts the `Int` value to a `Double`.

   #### Avoiding Type Casting Pitfalls: